aaron-grau/curic/react/projects/organ_grinder/README.md

 Write a `Track` class to represent a recorded song.
 The constructor for this class should accept an attributes hash, which will contain a `name` and (optionally) a `roll`.
-The `roll` will be an array that holds the "recipe" for playing a track (more details later).
+The `roll` is be an array that holds the "recipe" for playing a track (more details later).

 Write a method to `startRecording`.
 Reset `this.roll` to an empty array and save the current time to an instance variable.
-You can use this instance variable to calculate when a note's played relative to the start of the recording.
+Later you'll use this instance variable to calculate when to play a note relative to the start of the recording.

-While the track is recorded, we'll need to update `this.roll` as new notes are pressed.
-Write an `addNotes` method that uses `push` to add into the `roll` an object with the following values:
+While the user records a track, we'll need to update `this.roll` as the user presses new notes.
+Write an `addNotes` method that `push`es into the `roll` an object with the following values:

-- `timeSlice`: how much time has elapsed since we started recording
+- `timeSlice`: the time elapsed since the user started recording
-- `notes`: which note names (`['C3', 'E3', 'G3']`) are currently being pressed
+- `notes`: which note names (`['C3', 'E3', 'G3']`) are currently pressed

-NB: we shouldn't be storing instances of `Note` in the roll, only the names of the notes.
-We'll create actions for each one of these note names when it's time to play them to leverage  our existing flux structure.
-Your program's like a player piano, which uses the same keys for live playing and playing back a roll.
+**NB:** we should store only the names of the notes in the roll, *not* instances **of `Note`.
+We'll dispatch actions for each note names when it's time to play them, thereby leveraging our existing flux structure.
+Your program's like a player piano, which uses the same keys for live playing and replaying a roll.

-Write another instance method to `stopRecording`.
-Simply call `this.addNotes` with an empty array, ensuring that the track is silent when it ends.
+Write another function to `stopRecording`.
+Call `this.addNotes` with an empty array, ensuring that the track is silent when it ends.

 ### `components/recorder.jsx`

 Make a new `Recorder` React component.
 The component's `state` should have two
-parts: `recording` (a boolean) and a blank `Track`.
-The component's visual interface should include buttons to start and stop recording: simply delegate to your Track's instance methods.
+keys: `recording` (a boolean) and a `track` whose value is initially a blank `Track`.
+The component's interface should include buttons to start and stop recording: delegate to your Track's instance methods for each button.

 The Recorder should also listen for changes in the `KeyStore`.
-When a change occurs, respond by invoking your Track's `addNotes` method, passing in the notes currently in the store.
+When a change occurs, respond by invoking your Track's `addNotes` method, with the `KeyStore`'s `_keys` as its argument.

-Finally, we need to be able to replay the `Track`, which requires:
+We need to be able to replay a `Track`.
+We need:

 - a "Play" button for our Recorder component
 - a `play` instance method for our `Track` class

-Let's think about how to implement the `Track#play` method.
-Track data is stored in a `roll`, which contains objects of the form:
+How would you implement the `Track#play` method?
+The `roll` stores track data in the form:

 ```js
 {